alarangeiras/typescript-microservice-template/README.md

 3 - Install the [biome vscode extension](https://marketplace.visualstudio.com/items?itemName=biomejs.biome).
 This repository uses the [biomejs](https://biomejs.dev/) to format and lint the source code

-4 - Run the app using the following line
+4 - Run the app using the following lines
 > npm run dev

 ## General instructions